Sean F. Gallagher

 Prior to joining Jackson Walker, Sean’s recent experience included several successful results and high-profile cases, including:

-- Successfully arguing and obtaining an award of summary judgment from the Nevada Bankruptcy Court finding that the client’s $4,102,597.75 debt was nondischargeable due to actual fraud under Section 523(a)(2)(A) of the Bankruptcy Code.
+- Successfully argued and obtained an award of summary judgment from the Nevada Bankruptcy Court finding that the client’s $4,102,597.75 debt was nondischargeable due to actual fraud under Section 523(a)(2)(A) of the Bankruptcy Code

 - “Texas Rising Star,” Super Lawyers (Thomson Reuters), 2020-2021